yarko/ko-flask/README.rst

 Running
 ========

-For information on the status, and running the various branches, see [the wiki](https://github.com/yarko/ko-flask/wiki).
+For information on the status, and running the various branches, see https://github.com/yarko/ko-flask/wiki.